Glamis Castle and Gardens, Forfar

 The castle which dates from the 14th century with its fine interior is open to the public and should also be visited.

-Glamis Castle Gardens Opening Times 2021 - see latest information by visiting website
+Glamis Castle Gardens Opening Times - click here

 Refreshments, partial disabled access, shop.